Petroleum (Production) Act 1934: Effects of the act

-The Act vested ownership of petroleum in its natural condition in underground strata in the Crown.
+The act vested ownership of petroleum in its natural condition in underground strata in the Crown.
 The Board of Trade was empowered to issue licenses to persons to search for, bore and produce petroleum.
 Natural gas could be supplied to premises by license holders.
-The Board of Trade was empowered to make Regulations specifying how to apply for a license, the fees payable, the size and shape of the permitted area of license, and model clauses.
+The Board of Trade was empowered to make regulations specifying how to apply for a license, the fees payable, the size and shape of the permitted area of license, and model clauses.
 The Board of Trade was empowered to inspect the position of mine workings.
 The Petroleum (Production) Act 1918 (8 & 9 Geo.
-5 c.52) was repealed.
+5. c.
+52) was repealed.

-The 1934 Act was seen as a sensible measure: encouraging exploration, but through licensing, preventing wildcat drilling.
+The 1934 act was seen as a sensible measure: encouraging exploration, but through licensing, preventing wildcat drilling.

-The Act (Section 6) gave the Minister power to make regulations.
+Section 6 of the act gave the minister power to make regulations.
 The following year the Petroleum (Production) Regulations 1935 were published and contained Model Clauses which were incorporated into licences.

 In 1959 Shell applied to the Ministry of Power for a licence to explore for gas in the North Sea.
 The company asked whether the Petroleum (Production) Act 1934, could be extended beyond territorial waters to areas of the North Sea which would fall within the jurisdiction of the British Government.
-The view of the Ministry was that licences could not be issued until legislation was enacted.
+The view of the ministry was that licences could not be issued until legislation was enacted.